 - Learning from each other.

 - Learning from points of view besides your own.

 - Considering audience, an important aspect of learning to write effectively.

 - Negotiating the issues inherent in any collaborative venture.

 What learning style(s) do you employ while writing?
 Even if you already know your preferred learning style, it doesn’t mean that it is most effective for writing.
-Ron Holland will conduct this workshop that allows students to test out various learning styles in a composition setting and see which one(s) works with the most success.
+Ron Holland conducted this workshop allowing students to test out various learning styles in a composition setting and see which one(s) work(s) with the most success.